PabloDoval/Figerprints-Autoencoder/DataSets/NIST-SD4/ReadMe.md

     + G: Gender, with possible values F and M
     + C: Fingerprint Class

+Once the files have been distributed and renamed, a last processing stage takes place.
+The goal is to convert the images into a text file, with the labels in [One-Hot Encoding](https://en.wikipedia.org/wiki/One-hot) format, followed by the list of all the pixels in a single vector of 262.144 bytes, which will be the format that will be fed to the autoencoder.

 ### Code Dictionaries for naming conventions:

 **Codes for Order of fingerprint**